TRIPS and Access to Medicines: Pharmaceutical Patents and the Experience of Brazil

 Table of Cases

-List of Consulted ANVISA’s Reports on Prior Consent Within Patent Proceedings at the INPI
+List of Cited ANVISA’s Reports on Prior Consent Within Patent Proceedings at the INPI